Skip to content

 Quick pattern check (Step 1 patterns only)

-Run only Step 1 to get a fast category breakdown without the full pipeline.
-In Claude Code, run /ll:analyze-workflows to execute the full pipeline, or ask Claude to 'use the workflow-pattern-analyzer agent' to run Step 1 on its own.
+Run only Step 1 to get a fast category breakdown without the full pipeline: in Claude Code, ask Claude to 'use the workflow-pattern-analyzer agent' with your messages file.

 ll-messages # Extract messages to .ll/user-messages-{ts}.jsonl